 10. To maintain consistency and facilitate implementation of CPG recommendations, it is important to harmonize ACC/AHA CPGs with those issued by other organizations within the United States and abroad.
 Notwithstanding differences in resources, economy, RWI policies, and availability of guideline-directed medical therapies, harmonization across CPGs has the potential to minimize confusion in the caregiver community and enhance adherence to recommendations.

-Keywords: Government, Reproducibility of Results, Patient Care, Expert Testimony, Schools, Medical, Universities, Marketing, Advisory Committees, Institute of Medicine (U.S.), Consensus, Caregivers
+Keywords: Government, Reproducibility of Results, Patient Care, Expert Testimony, Schools, Medical, Universities, Marketing, Advisory Committees, National Academies of Science, Engineering, and Medicine, U.S., Health and Medicine Division, Consensus, Caregivers

 < Back to Listings